ximonn/simegraph/README.md

 File name | Description
 --------- | -----------
-dev.html | Starting point, to do the animation with individual jpegs index.html | Closure compiled result (strips of all the development related javascript) cut.html | To create the composite image, one single image for all animation jpgs fast.html | To do the animation with the composite jpegs simegraph.js | The script for building the animation, intended for developing only
+dev.html | Starting point, to do the animation with individual jpegs index.html | Closure compiled result (strips of all the development related javascript), functional wise equivalent to fast.html cut.html | To create the composite image, one single image for all animation jpgs fast.html | To do the animation with the composite jpegs simegraph.js | The script for building the animation, intended for developing only